ErrorCode313/Brawl-Clipper/README.md

 - **Stats Not Appearing**: Verify Brawlhalla is running with the `-writestats` option.
 Yes, you actually have to follow directions.
 - **Browser Source Not Working**: Check that the correct URL is being used.
 "Close enough" doesn't count with URLs.
 - **Viewing Error Messages**: If encountering issues, run the program through command prompt/terminal to see error messages before the window auto-closes.
+- **The secondary computer may only be used to spectate the game—you cannot play the match on it.
+Attempting to play from the secondary computer will cause it to not work properly.**

 ## Attribution